Crooswijksesingel Pameijer

-The Pameijer Foundation's Mosaic location is housed in one of the historic buildings of the former Heineken factory on Linker Rottekade.
-The building's facade bears the words "Most people are other people," by Oscar Wilde.
+Pameijer is housed in one of the monumental buildings of the former Heineken factory on the Linker Rottekade.
+The text “Most people are other people,” by Oscar Wilde, is displayed on the facade of the building.

-From 1922 onwards, Rotterdam architect Kromhout was commissioned to expand the brewery's factory buildings.
-Kromhout's mission was to bring unity to the cluttered factory site.
-His most important contributions were the construction of the tall distillery building, the brewery itself, the coal transporter, the grain silo, and an office building.
-In 1968, Heineken moved to a modern complex in Zoeterwoude, and the factory buildings made way for housing.
-The only remaining Kromhout building is the 1932 office building with its Art Deco interior, which you can visit during the Rooftop Days.
-It was restored in 2000 by Rob van Erk (EGM) on behalf of the Stichting Stadsherstel (City Restoration Foundation).
+From as early as 1922, the Rotterdam architect Kromhout was commissioned to expand the brewery's factory buildings.
+Kromhout was tasked with bringing unity to the cluttered factory grounds.
+His most important contributions were the realization of the tall boiling plant building, the brewery itself, the coal conveyor, the grain silo, and an office building.
+In 1968, Heineken moved to a modern complex in Zoeterwoude, and the factory buildings made way for residential development.

 Entrance